 Where to Buy Shishito Peppers & How to Eat Them

-You can find shishito peppers at Asian supermarkets or upscale grocery stores such as Whole Foods and Central Market.
+You can find shishito peppers at local farmers markets, Asian supermarkets or upscale grocery stores such as Whole Foods and Central Market.
 Eat these pan-charred peppers as a snack, appetizer, or side.
 You can also toss them into a main dish of stir-fried steak, or add them to an Asian salad – but rest assured, they won’t last long.

 Charred Shishito Peppers Recipe